 The one reason this cordless angle grinder is able to complete with the majority of corded grinders on the market is the battery capacity it possesses.
 DeWalt’s Flexvolt 60V max battery delivers up to 4x the runtime when compared to the best competing lithium-ion batteries available.

 Now mix all of the above together with DeWalt’s signature brushless motor that generates 9000 RPM, DeWalt’s E-Clutch & electric brake system (to prevent kickback), and the added ability to use both 4-1/2-inch to 6-inch wheels, you can do no wrong with this impressive cordless angle grinder.

-- The top-dog among all other cordless grinders as this cordless tool produces corded tool performance.
+- The top-dog among all other cordless grinders as this cordless grinder produces corded power tool performance.

-- The ability to alternate between a 4 1/2-inch wheel to 6-inch wheel with the push of a button.
+- Has the unique ability to alternate between a 4 1/2-inch wheel to a 6-inch wheel with the push of a button.

 - Next-level ergonomics as this cordless grinder is super comfortable and feels brilliantly balanced in hand.

 This is probably one of the most popular small angle grinders available among both DIYers and professional contractors.
 The Makita 9557PBX1 4-1/2 Angle Grinder ticks all the boxes when it comes to both performance and durability.
 It is equipped with a powerful 7.5 amp motor that delivers 11,000 RPM.

 Weighing a mere 4.5 lbs, the 9557PBX1 has been engineered with practicality in mind and will undoubtedly suffice when it comes to all of your cutting and grinding needs.